riverrun/genxword/README.rst

     sudo python setup.py install
     sudo cp genxword /usr/local/bin/
     sudo chmod 755 /usr/local/bin/genxword

+For use with **python3**, run the *py3-version.sh* script after changing to the *genxword* directory, and then run the last three commands.

 Alternatively, you can download a tarball from the **Downloads** tab, unpack it, change to the *riverrun-genxword-somenumber* directory, and then run the last three commands.